BetterMeetHQ/Community-Related-Books/README.md

 - The Art of Community by Charles Vogl
 - Building Brand Communities by by Carrie Melissa Jones, Charles Vogl
 - The Art of Community by Jono Bacon
-- People Powered by Jono Bacon
+- People Powered by Jono Bacon, Peter H. Diamandis